SAP-archive/karydia/docs/demos/seccomp.md

 => Operation not permitted
 ```

-## Create a cluster with seccomp profile enforced by karaydia

 # Overview of "docker/default" seccomp
 An overview of the permitted sycalls can be found on the docker [website](https://docs.docker.com/engine/security/seccomp/).